ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ##### 3.1.
 Execute update SQL

-Import to your database the changes provided in one of the following files, it's also recommended to read inline comments as you might not need to run some of the queries:
+Import to your database the changes provided in one of the following files.
+It's also recommended to read inline comments as you might not need to run some of the queries:

 `MySQL: <new-ez-root>/vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-5.4.0-to-6.11.0.sql`

 `Postgres: <new-ez-root>/vendor/ezsystems/ezpublish-kernel/data/update/postgres/dbupdate-5.4.0-to-6.11.0.sql`

 ##### 3.2.
-Once you are ready to migrate content to Platform field types
+Once you are ready to migrate content to Platform Field Types

-Steps here should only be done once you are ready to move away from legacy and Legacy Bridge, as these field types are not supported by legacy.
-In other words content you have migrated will not be editable in legacy admininterface anymore, but rather in the more modern eZ Platform backend UI, allowing you to take full advantage of what the Platform has to offer.
+Steps here should only be done once you are ready to move away from legacy and Legacy Bridge, as the following Field Types are not supported by legacy.
+In other words, content you have migrated will not be editable in legacy admin interface anymore, but rather in the more modern eZ Platform backend UI, allowing you to take full advantage of what the Platform has to offer.

-###### 3.2.1 Migrate XmlText cotent to RichText
+###### 3.2.1 Migrate XmlText content to RichText

-If you are ready to migrate your content to eZ Platform format and start using pure eZ Platform setup, For migrating content from the XmlText format to the new RichText format, a migration script exists, execute the following from &lt;new-ez-root&gt;:
+If you are ready to migrate your content to the eZ Platform format and start using pure eZ Platform setup, you can use a  script to migrate content from the XmlText format to the new RichText format.
+Execute the following from &lt;new-ez-root&gt;:

 `php app/console ezxmltext:convert-to-richtext -v`

-The command example is suggesting use with verbose flag.
-This is optional, but suggested as we are activly gathering feedback on how it works woth older eZ Publish content, and on how we can improve it both [on issue in the repository](https://github.com/ezsystems/ezplatform-xmltext-fieldtype), and on slack.
+The command example suggests using the verbose flag.
+This is optional, but recommended as we are actively gathering feedback on how it works with older eZ Publish content, and on how we can improve it both [via issues in the repository](https://github.com/ezsystems/ezplatform-xmltext-fieldtype), and on Slack.

 ###### 3.2.2 Migrate Page field to Landing Page (eZ Platform Enterprise only)

-If you have Page field (ezflow) content and an eZ Enterprise subscription, you can use a script to migrate your Page content to eZ Enterprise Landing Page, to use pure eZ Platform setup.
+If you have Page field (ezflow) content and an eZ Enterprise subscription, you can use a script to migrate your Page content to eZ Enterprise Landing Page, to use a pure eZ Platform setup.
 See [Migrating legacy Page field (ezflow) to Landing Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-landing-page-enterprise) for more information.

 ### Step 4: Re-configure web server & proxy